 Third Party Authorization

-- A statement by the third party that the applicant accepts any and all potential liability for any errors, omissions, or misrepresentations on the forms or documents submitted by the third party.
+- A statement by the third party that the applicant accepts any and all potential liability for applicable RHC Program rule violations and any errors, omissions, or misrepresentations on the forms or documents submitted by the third party;

-- The specific timeframe the TPA covers (start date and end date).
+- Specific timeframe the TPA covers (i.e., start date and end date);

-- A signature of an official who is authorized to act on behalf of the consortium (could be an officer, director, or other authorized employee of the HCP or consortium).
+- A signature of an officer, director, or authorized employee of the HCP (could be an officer, director, or other authorized employee of the HCP or consortium);

-- A statement that the TPA is for filing forms and documentation on behalf of the consortium for the life of the authorization (only for consortium applicants)
+- Consortia only: A statement that the TPA is for the purpose of filing forms and documentation on behalf of the consortium for the life of the authorization; and

-The duration of the authorization is at the discretion of the HCP and the third party, but it is suggested that the timeframe of the TPA, at a minimum, cover a twelve month period, or a timeframe long enough to accommodate the invoicing deadline (six months from the end date of the funding commitment unless otherwise specified).
+The duration of the authorization is at the discretion of the HCP and the third party.
+USAC recommends that the TPA cover a minimum of twelve months or a period long enough to include the invoicing deadline (for the HCF Program).

 Things to Know

-TPAs are not required between consortium members and third parties, as long as the LOA between the consortium members and consortium leaders contains specific language that specifies that the consortium leader and its agents are authorized to act on behalf of the consortium members to submit their forms for the HCF Program.
+- Consortia only: Separate TPAs are not required between consortium members and third parties, as long as the letter of agency (LOA) between the consortium members and consortium leader contains language that specifies that the consortium leader and its agents are authorized to act on behalf of the consortium members to submit their forms.